tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 # Overview

 Regression analysis is a powerful tool to estimate relationships between variables.
-It is a way to quantify the impact of one variable on the other and make predictions for unseen data.
-[Refer to this topic](/analyze/regression) for the basics of regression analysis.
+[Refer to this topic](/analyze/regression) for the foundamental basics of regression analysis.

-Here, we focus on the regression output summary in R, exploring all components with step-by-step explanations and suggestions on how to interpret your results.
+In this topic, we explore the regression output summary in R, with step-by-step explanations and suggestions for interpreting your results.
+Whether you're starting out with linear regression in R or seeking a comprehensive guide to refer back to as experienced user, this topic is meant for you.

 ## Load packages and data